erasam/LODs-Easy-Generator/README.md

 After a lot of trial and error attempts I finally have reached the result I was actually looking for (with some additional ideas I added during the development) and the LODS Easy Generator came to life

+You can read the detailed algorithm I implemented in the included Documentation

 This Blender add-on is provided free as it is therefore there is no guarantee of the result achieved or for any damage its use can cause (therefore make always a backup of your Blender file before using it)

 Note: all my current payware aircraft creations for Microsoft Flight Simulator have been published on the in-game marketplace and SimMarket site by AeroSachs